nacengineer/ror_paste/README.md

 # RoR Paste #
 ## A simple paste app for Rails ##
+### Dependencies ###

+- memcached (configure in config/application.rb)

 A lot of the beginning code in this app was lifted from code published on the web and from the awesome project gitlab. :)

 You should rename the following to .rb and modify to suit your deploy.